 In various American variants of Child Ballad 79, "The Wife of Usher's Well," the dead sons not only visit their mother to bring her hope, when she chases after them, Jesus appears to her and instructs her that she has nine days to repent of her sins.
 When the nine days are up, he comes to bring her to Heaven.

+The Sandman: Several, most prominently Death of the Endless.
+She's portrayed as a Perky Goth girl who seems to have a deep and abiding affection for just about everyone and everything.
 It is extremely important to note that none of her siblings call her "Death"; only mortals do.
 Her actual function is to escort everyone into life and then escort them out.
 Her siblings simply call her "our elder Sister" (presumably since there is no mortal word for her true function/concept)

 In his afterword to the Vertigo Comics artists' showcase Death Gallery, Neil Gaiman mentions the inspiration for this portrayal.
 A Kabbalistic teaching has it that when a person is about to die, the Angel of Death comes to him in the form of a woman so beautiful that his or her soul leaves their body in ecstasy.